Six Tips that May Help with Yeast Infections

 Using perfumes, deodorants, and other fragranced products in your private areas affects the vagina’s microbial flora and also promotes fungal growth.

-The chemical substances in these products are not compatible with the vagina’s pH and tend to cause harmful imbalances.
+The chemical substances in these products are not compatible with the vagina’s pH, nor are vaginal douching products.

 6. Plain yogurt